Genus zero modular operad and absolute Galois group: The DM--stack with hidden symmetry

-In order to compare the gravity operad and the NY Gravity operad, it is necessary to remove the set of fixed points under the automorphism, i.e. points that are equal to $\frac{1}{2}$.
-Indeed, removing those points in $\overline{\mathcal{M}}^{\rho}_{0,n}$ leaves us to consider the codimension 0 stratum of this space i.e. $\mathcal{M}^{\rho}_{0,n}$, whereas, it implies a modification regarding the classical $Grav((n))$ operad.
-So, by the K\"unneth formula we have:
+\begin{proof} To compare the gravity operad and the NY Gravity operad, notice that it is necessary to remove the fixed points under the involution $\theta$ (one needs smooth strata).
+Removing $Fix_{\theta}$ from $\mathcal{M}_{0,n}(\theta)$ leaves us to consider the smooth stratum of this space, and implies a modification regarding the classical $Grav$ operad.
+By the K\"unneth formula we have:

 \end{proof}